Louise Ince

-By studying the changes to rhythmic immune function in aging, I aim to identify novel therapeutic targets to promote health and longevity.
+By studying the changes to rhythmic neuroimmune function in aging, I aim to identify novel therapeutic targets to promote health and longevity.

 Highlights